Nikola-Tesi/croc_with_SHA_256/README.md

 # Moloch

 It is a SoC based on Croc (for more information: github.com/pulp-platform/croc), enhanced with a new feature: a hardware accelerator for SHA-256.
-This addition is particularly useful for ensuring data integrity, especially considering the increasing volume of sensitive data transmissions and the growing demand for heterogeneous System-on-Chips, which make the integration of a cryptographic accelerator for the Secure Hash Algorithm 256 (SHA-256) in Croc essential.
+This addition is particularly useful for ensuring data integrity, especially considering the increasing volume of sensitive data transmissions and the growing demand for heterogeneous System-on-Chips, which make the integration of a cryptographic accelerator for the Secure Hash Algorithm 256 (SHA-256) in Croc a good choice.

 ## Architecture